 Professor Derclaye's main interest is intellectual property law, in particular copyright and designs law, IP overlaps and IP and well-being.
 From 2008 to 2010, she was a member of the Copyright Expert Panel of the Strategic Advisory Board for Intellectual Property Policy, which advised the UK Intellectual Property Office.
 In 2014, she has been appointed as a member of the unregistered rights expert advisory group advising the UK Intellectual Property Office.
 She is a member of the European Copyright Society, a group of European academics aiming to influence policy-making.

 Professor Derclaye was a visiting scholar at the University of California, Berkeley (2010) and at the University of Melbourne (2013) and a visiting professor at the National University of Singapore (2015).
 In 2012, as part of the RCUK Centre for Copyright and New Business Models in the Creative Economy (CREATe), she was awarded funding (£61,024) to hire researchers to carry out research on copyright and open academic publishing (see literature review and PhD thesis pending on copyright) and held a stakeholders' workshop.

 Professor Derclaye regularly gives lectures on copyright and design law in other law schools abroad.
-She has done expert work for national and foreign law firms, the UK Intellectual Property Office, the European Commission (in 2017, she is one of the two experts chosen to review the Database Directive for DG CNECT) and international organisations and welcomes requests for expert work from both the public and private sector.
+She has done expert work for national and foreign law firms, the UK Intellectual Property Office, the European Commission (in 2017, she co-wrote a study supporting the evaluation of the Database Directive for DG CNECT) and international organisations and welcomes requests for expert work from both the public and private sector.
 She also welcomes proposals for postgraduate research in all fields of intellectual property law.
 She currently supervises two PhD students and has previously supervised seven others who have all successfully defended their theses (see research students tab).